algolia/search-insights.js/gtm/README.md

 ## Contributing

-Before starting working on the project, make sure to **disable any ad blockers**.
+Before working on the project, make sure to **disable any ad blockers**.

 ### Folder structure